PASTAplus/PEP/peps/pep-9.md

 1. IdP user identifiers and group identifiers are embedded in ACRs, which are visible to the public by reviewing the data package XML metadata.
 This can disclose private or sensitive information, including names, email addresses, and alternative identifiers (e.g., Orcid identifiers).
 These identifiers also become a permanent record in the EDI data repository audit log, which is another potential exposure route of sensitive information.
 2. Data package resource ACRs become immutable once the data package is published in the EDI data repository.
 This poses significant hardship for data package creators or owners who wish to apply a temporary embargo to data resources during manuscript review or to modify, add, or delete ACRs when managing personnel change over time.
-3. Outside of the EDI data repository, authorization processing of ACRs is not supported.
-This significantly limits reusability of authorization technology and the scalability of the IAM model for other EDI applications in general.
+3. Outside of the EDI data repository, processing of ACRs is not supported.
+This significantly limits reusability of authorization technology and the scalability of the IAM model for other EDI applications.
 4. Because of the DAC model used by ezEML, sharing access to resources is only possible through an internal system that must be invoked on an ad-hoc basis.

 ## Proposed Solution

 We propose to implement a stand-alone authorization service, **AuthZ**, that will manage ACRs for all applications in the EDI ecosystem, including the EDI data repository and ezEML, and complement the new authentication service, **AuthN**, by working seamlessly with PASTA unique identifiers assigned to users and groups (Figure 2).
-AuthZ will provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs for data package resources.
+AuthZ will provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs for resources by users.
 It will also provide a mechanism for managing PASTA service API method ACRs.
-AuthZ will be designed as microservice, augmented with a web UI frontend, that integrates with the existing EDI architecture and will be implemented in Python using the FastAPI web framework.
+AuthZ will be designed as microservice, augmented with a web UI frontend, that integrates with the existing EDI application ecosystem and will be implemented in Python using the FastAPI web framework.

 This service will be responsible for the following:

-1. Implement a secure and verifiable authorization algorithm that will process ACRs for EDI related resources.
+1. Implement a secure and verifiable authorization algorithm that will process ACRs for EDI resources.
-2. Be extensible to support all applications in the EDI ecosystem.
+2. Support all applications in the EDI ecosystem.
 3. Maintain a secure and private ACR registry with the necessary attributes to perform authorization based on #1.
-4. Provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs.
+4. Provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs by users.
-5. Self-authorize requests to the REST API using a JSON Web Token (JWT) issued by the AuthN service.
-5. (TBD) Provide a web UI frontend for managing ACRs for both EDI administrators and users.
+5. Provide a web UI frontend for managing ACRs for both EDI administrators and users.

 ![](./images/pep9-EDI_app_ecosystem.png)<!--{ width=50% }-->